zkemail/zk-email-verify/packages/helpers/README.md

 ### binary-format.ts

-The `binary-format.ts` file provides functions for converting between strings, byte arrays, and other binary formats.This is particularly useful for handling data encoding and decoding within an application.
+The `binary-format.ts` file provides functions for converting between strings, byte arrays, and other binary formats.
+This is particularly useful for handling data encoding and decoding within an application.
 - [**stringToBytes**](https://github.com/zkemail/zk-email-verify/blob/main/packages/helpers/src/binary-format.ts#L8-L12): Converts a string into its byte representation.
 - [**bytesToString**](https://github.com/zkemail/zk-email-verify/blob/main/packages/helpers/src/binary-format.ts#L3-L5): Converts a byte array back into a string.
 Useful for decoding data received in binary format.